 - If LTV < 80% = (-2%) discount

-However, it's essential to understand that the pre-approval offer only shows the approved interest rate, which considers discounts for recent arrivals and good credit.
-However, it does not include discounts on the down payment or loan-to-value ratio (LTV).
-The final interest rate, which considers the down payment and LTV ratio, will only be determined once we receive the bill of sale for the specific car you want to buy.
-Your loan contract will state This final interest rate at the time of closing.
+It's important to note that the pre-approval offer reflects the approved interest rate, taking into account discounts for new arrivals and good credit.
+However, it doesn't cover discounts related to the down payment or loan-to-value ratio (LTV).
+The final interest rate, which factors in the down payment and LTV ratio, will be determined once we have the bill of sale for the specific car you're interested in.
+Your loan contract will outline this final interest rate at the time of closing.

-For instance, a customer is offered pre-approval with an interest rate of 10.99% that is already discounted by 1% for having a good credit score.
-However, if the customer makes a down payment of $4,000 (20% of the $20,000 auto loan mentioned in the Bill of Sale), an extra discount of 2% would be applied.
-Consequently, the loan contract would show a final interest rate of 7.99%.
+For example, a customer might receive a pre-approval with an interest rate of 10.99%, which already includes a 1% discount for having a good credit score.
+If the customer then makes a down payment of $4,000 (which is 20% of the $20,000 auto loan noted in the Bill of Sale), an additional discount of 2% would be applied.
+As a result, the loan contract would reflect a final interest rate of 7.99%.

-Please inform the dealer if you plan to make a down payment on your car purchase.
-The down payment amount should be clearly stated on the bill of sale.
-The down payment is calculated based on a percentage of the vehicle sale price, excluding taxes and dealer fees.
-The loan-to-value percentage (LTV%) is used instead of a down payment for private-party purchases and Auto Refinance Loans.
+Please let the dealer know if you're thinking about making a down payment on your car purchase.
+It's important that the down payment amount is clearly mentioned on the bill of sale.
+This amount is typically based on a percentage of the vehicle's sale price, not including taxes and dealer fees.
+For private-party purchases and Auto Refinance Loans, the loan-to-value percentage (LTV%) is used instead of a down payment.

 Comments